SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### versions over time

-Python ⟮c:1;2⟯ and ⟮c:1;3⟯ have ⟮c:2;some syntactic differences.⟯
+Python ⟮c1;2⟯ and ⟮c1;3⟯ have ⟮c2;some syntactic differences.⟯
 ES2015|ES6
-The rust development cycle has the three release channels ⟮c:1;Nightly⟯, ⟮c:2;Beta⟯ and ⟮c:3;Stable::S...⟯. ⟮s:b;⟮c:4;Every six weeks⟯ ( = ⟮c:5;1 cycle⟯), ⟮c:6; a release moves up one (beta -&gt; stable, nightly -&gt; beta) ⟯. ⟯
+The rust development cycle has the three release channels ⟮c1;Nightly⟯, ⟮c2;Beta⟯ and ⟮c3;Stable::S...⟯. ⟮sb;⟮c4;Every six weeks⟯ ( = ⟮c5;1 cycle⟯), ⟮c6; a release moves up one (beta -&gt; stable, nightly -&gt; beta) ⟯. ⟯
-Therefore, ⟮s:10-12;⟮c:7;what is beta now⟯ will be ⟮c:8;stable⟯ in ⟮c:9;a maximum of 6 weeks⟯⟯, and ⟮s:7-9;⟮c:10;what is nightly now⟯ will be ⟮c:11;stable⟯ in ⟮c:12;at most 12 weeks⟯.⟯
+Therefore, ⟮s10-12;⟮c7;what is beta now⟯ will be ⟮c8;stable⟯ in ⟮c9;a maximum of 6 weeks⟯⟯, and ⟮s7-9;⟮c10;what is nightly now⟯ will be ⟮c11;stable⟯ in ⟮c12;at most 12 weeks⟯.⟯
-⟮c:17;Breaking changes (such as reserving new features⟯) can only happen on ⟮c:18;the highest rust versioning level⟯, which are ⟮c:19;editions⟯. ⟮s:b;these are released ⟮c:20;about every three years⟯, with the ones in existence as of writing being ⟮c:21;2015, 2018, and 2021⟯⟯
+⟮c17;Breaking changes (such as reserving new features⟯) can only happen on ⟮c18;the highest rust versioning level⟯, which are ⟮c19;editions⟯. ⟮sb;these are released ⟮c20;about every three years⟯, with the ones in existence as of writing being ⟮c21;2015, 2018, and 2021⟯⟯

 #### dialects, influence, etc.